dcollan/DjangoCollegeApp/README.md

 The admin page is used to modify all tables such as Students, Teachers, Departments, Courses, Classes etc.

 **For more details regarding the system and features please refer the reports included.**

-This is present in Django Admin -> Attendance (http://127.0.0.1:8000/admin/info/attendanceclass/).